Trust (rock band): History

-The English version of the band's most successful song "Antisocial" was covered by Anthrax on their 1988 State of Euphoria album and became one of their most popular songs and videos.
-A year later Anthrax also recorded the French version of the song which is featured on their 1989 EP Penikufesin).
-A live version of the 12" single for Anthraxs' song "Make Me Laugh" features Bernie Bonvoisin on vocals together with Anthrax singer Joey Belladonna.
+Meanwhile, the band's most successful song "Antisocial" was covered (in English) in 1988 by Anthrax on their State of Euphoria album and became one of their most popular songs and videos.
+A year later Anthrax also recorded the French version of the song, which is featured on their 1989 EP Penikufesin.
+A live version of the 12" single for Anthrax's song "Make Me Laugh" features Bernie Bonvoisin on vocals together with Anthrax singer Joey Belladonna.
+Bolstered by a sudden worldwide interest in the band, Trust was added to the 1988 Monsters of Rock Festival in Paris.
+At this occasion the live album Paris by Night was recorded and released internationally by Megaforce Records, the home label of both Metallica and Anthrax.
+The band kept on touring in 1989 and released a stop-gap covers and outtakes album, titled En attendant (literally "while waiting"), before disbanding yet again.